orange-cloudavenue/terraform-provider-cloudavenue/docs/index.md

 * `org` (String) The organization used on Cloud Avenue.
 * `user` (String) The username to use to connect to the Cloud Avenue.
 * `password` (String, Sensitive) The password to use to connect to the Cloud Avenue.
+  -> [DEPRECATED] The 'vdc' field is deprecated since v0.34.0 and will be removed in v0.39.0.
 * `vdc` (String) The VDC used on Cloud Avenue.
 If this field is set, we will use by default this VDC for all resources.
 If your set a custom VDC for a resource, this field will be ignored.
 * `url` (String) The URL of the Cloud Avenue.
 This field is computed by default.
 If you want to use a custom URL, you can set this field.